Gradam Sheosaimh Uí Ógartaigh

 - 20th of April 2023 – Gearrliosta (shortlist) announced

 - 10 & 11th of May 2023 – Judges visit the Gearrliosta

 - 25th of May– Gradam Sheosaimh Uí Ógartaigh 2023 Awards Ceremony in the Hardiman Hotel

-- An tOllamh Ciarán Ó hÓgartaigh, President of the University of Galway and son of the late Seosamh Ó hÓgartaigh, founding member and company secretary of Gaillimh le Gaeilge, whom the award is named after.
+- An tOllamh Ciarán Ó hÓgartaigh, son of the late Seosamh Ó hÓgartaigh, founding member and company secretary of Gaillimh le Gaeilge, whom the award is named after.

 - Daithí Ó Gallchobhair, Manager of the Wild Atlantic Way, Fáilte Ireland.